 Most importantly, VO2 max is highly indicative of your overall health and fitness.
 If your training seems to have a negative impact on your score, or if you have any concerns about your score, speak to your doctor.

-A: A number of factors can impact your VO2 max, including genetics.
+A number of factors can impact your score, including genetics.
 You could also be receiving inaccurate measurements from your device or measurement method.
 If you have any concerns, however, it is best to talk to your doctor.

 Decreasing your body fat percentage while preserving muscle mass should increase your VO2 max.